DeaDBeeF-Player/mp4p/README.md

 # MP4P

-A library for working with ISO/IEC Base Media File Format files, also known as MP4 files.
+A library for working with ISO/IEC Base Media File Format, also known as MP4 files.

 ## Adding to your project